 Second climber stuck: hauling on a loaded rope

-When the second falls on an overhang, if he cannot ascend under his own power, the leader must find a way to haul him up.
-When there is enough rope available, it is easiest to send the belayer end of the rope to the second to help him, making the rope end he is hanging on act as a back-up belay.
+When the second falls on an overhang, if they cannot ascend under their own power, the leader must find a way to haul them up.
+When there is enough rope available, it is easiest to send the belayer end of the rope to the second to help them, making the rope end they are hanging on act as a back-up belay.
 If this maneuver is not possible, it is necessary to install a hauling system on the climber end of the rope, which is under tension.
 The weight must be transferred from the REVERSO 4 to a progress capture pulley at the head of the hauling system.
 With only one second and using a half rope, this transfer is simple with the rope release function of the REVERSO 4.

 - Carefully read the Instructions for Use used in this technical advice before consulting the advice itself.
 You must have already read and understood the information in the Instructions for Use to be able to understand this supplementary information.